 The following examples illustrate how the Index Return is calculated in different hypothetical scenarios.
-The examples below assume that the hypothetical Index level used to determine the Strike Level on the pricing date is 3000 (which we refer to as the "Hypothetical Start Level"), the hypothetical exchange rate used to determine the Strike Level on the pricing date is 1.50 (which we refer to as the "Hypothetical Starting Exchange Rate") and, therefore, the hypothetical Strike Level is 4500.
+The examples below assume that the hypothetical closing level of the Index on the pricing date is 3000, the hypothetical Exchange Rate for the Index on the pricing date is 1.38 and, therefore, the hypothetical Initial Index Level is 4140.
 The examples below also assume that the Ending Index Level for the Index is based on the Adjusted Closing Level of the Index on a single date, which we refer to as the final Ending Averaging Date.
 The hypothetical Index Returns set forth below are for illustrative purposes only and may not be the actual Index Returns.
 The numbers appearing in the following examples have been rounded for ease of analysis.

-Example 1: The closing level of the Index on the final Ending Averaging Date is 3300, which is greater than the Hypothetical Start Level of 3000, and the Exchange Rate of the Index on the final Ending Averaging Date is the same as the Hypothetical Starting Exchange Rate of 1.50
+Example 1: The closing level of the Index increases from 3000 on the pricing date to 3300 on the final Ending Averaging Date, and the Exchange Rate of the Index on the final Ending Averaging Date remains flat at 1.38 from the pricing date to the final Ending Averaging Date.

-Because the Ending Index Level of 4950 is greater than the Strike Level of 4500, the Index Return is positive and is equal to 10%.
+Because the Ending Index Level of 4554 is greater than the Initial Index Level of 4140, the Index Return is positive and is equal to 10%.

-Example 2: The closing level of the Index on the final Ending Averaging Date is the same as the Hypothetical Start Level of 3000, and the Exchange Rate of the Index on the final Ending Averaging Date is 1.80, which is greater than the Hypothetical Starting Exchange Rate of 1.50.
+Example 2: The closing level of the Index remains flat at 3000 from the pricing date to the final Ending Averaging Date, and the Exchange Rate of the Index increases from 1.38 on the pricing date to 1.656 on the final Ending Averaging Date.

-Because the Ending Index Level of 5400 is greater than the Strike Level of 4500, the Index Return is positive and is equal to 20%.
+Because the Ending Index Level of 4968 is greater than the Initial Index Level of 4140, the Index Return is positive and is equal to 20%.

-Example 3: The closing level of the Index on the final Ending Averaging Date is 3300, which is greater than the Hypothetical Start Level of 3000, and the Exchange Rate of the Index on the final Ending Averaging Date is 1.80, which is greater than the Hypothetical Starting Exchange Rate of 1.50.
+Example 3: The closing level of the Index increases from 3000 on the pricing date to 3300 on the final Ending Averaging Date, and the Exchange Rate of the Index increases from 1.38 on the pricing date to 1.656 on the final Ending Averaging Date.

-Because the Ending Index Level of 5940 is greater than the Strike Level of 4500, the Index Return is positive and is equal to 32%.
+Because the Ending Index Level of 5464.80 is greater than the Initial Index Level of 4140, the Index Return is positive and is equal to 32%.

-Example 4: The closing level of the Index on the final Ending Averaging Date is 3300, which is greater than the Hypothetical Start Level of 3000, but the Exchange Rate of the Index on the final Ending Averaging Date is 1.20 on the final Ending Averaging Date, which is less than the Hypothetical Starting Exchange Rate of 1.50.
+Example 4: The closing level of the Index increases from 3000 on the pricing date to 3300 on the final Ending Averaging Date, but the Exchange Rate of the Index decreases from 1.38 on the pricing date to 1.104 on the final Ending Averaging Date.